-During the Teamwork scene, the control flow follows the performative structure specified by the operational description of the task-decomposers in the task-configuration, as described in §5.6.
+During the Teamwork scene, the control flow follows the performative structure specified by the operational description of the task-decomposers in the taskconfiguration, as described in §5.6.

-Figure 7.25 shows a picture of the teamwork scene, just when the PSA assigned to the retrieve task is sending queries to the Pubmed information source through the Internet, using the Pubmed wrapper.
+Figure 7.25 shows a picture of the teamwork scene, just when the PSA assigned to the retrieve task is sending queries to the Pubmed information source 7.9.
+Example of the Cooperative Problem Solving process in WIM through the Internet, using the Pubmed wrapper.